tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 Have the volunteer student type a class-friendly message into the `Message` box, then click `Encrypt`.

-Ask the student slack out the following fields to you:
+Ask the student to slack out the following fields to you:

 * "Public Key".